A Good Marriage Needs Separateness

 1. Choose to grow up.

 The natural tension in marriage is part of this growing-up process.
 When things don’t go as we hope, our natural reaction is to lash out or shut down—the classic fight or flight.
 There are daily opportunities to grow up.

 Take care of yourself by choosing to embrace them.
 Don’t ignore them, and don’t resent. them.
 Go with them.

 2. Meet your needs both for togetherness and separateness.

-At the same time, we also want to chart our own course in life – to live by our own terms and follow our dreams.
+But we also want to chart our own course in life, to live by our own terms and follow our dreams.

-You fluctuate back and forth between these two forces.
-You move towards the togetherness side of things, until those needs are met – and then you move to the separateness side.
+We fluctuate back and forth between these two forces.
+We move towards the together side of things, until those needs are met, and then we move to the separate side.
 Whenever you get too close to another person, it’s common to create distance and separation in order to feel better.
-Two examples of how this works:

-This push/pull between togetherness and separateness is just one of those universal truths about relationships.
-Once you recognize it, you’ll be better equipped to meet these needs, first in yourself, and as a result, in your marriage.
+This push/pull between togetherness and separateness is a universal truth about relationships.
+Once you recognize it, you’re better equipped to meet these needs—first in yourself, and as a result, in your marriage.

 Get our weekly email called